Elk City State Park

 Elk City State Park was made possible by the signing of a lease agreement in 1967 between the Kansas Parks and Resources and the U.S. Army Corps of Engineers.

-Elk City State Park has the reputation of being a quiet, family-oriented get-away.
-The compact park allows easy and quick access to features including boat access, a swim beach, camping, playgrounds, and hiking trails.
+Dense oak and hickory woodlands meet rolling meadows of big bluestem and Indian grass at this striking 857-acre park located on the east shore of 4,500-acre Elk City Reservoir with 12,000 acres of wildlife area nearby.
+Elk City State Park offers a quiet, family-oriented get-away.
+The compact park allows easy, quick access to features including boat ramps, a swim beach, camping, playgrounds, and hiking trails.
 The lake area offers picturesque views ranging from open prairie to wooded hills and limestone bluffs.